Debajyoti14/Blog-Hashnode/cl06kz4zg0exludnvdicme3o0.md

 ## 5. git status

-This Command is used to show the status of your files in the repository. like- untracked, modified
+This Command is used to show the status of your files in the repository like- untracked, modified etc.

 ## 6. git commit